datastaxdevs/workshop-realtime-data-pipelines/README.md

 #### `✅.setup-02`- Create your Astra Account: Following web page opened by gitpod or follow this link

-_**`ASTRA`** is the simplest way to run both Cassandra and Pulsat with zero operations at all - just push the button and get your clusters.
+_**`ASTRA`** is the simplest way to run both Cassandra and Pulsar with zero operations at all - just push the button and get your clusters.
 No credit card required_

 Leveraging [Database creation guide](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure) create a database. *Right-Click the button* with *Open in a new TAB.*